Timely Information Updating for Mobile Devices Without and With ML Advice: Introduction

 Our first contribution is the design and analysis of online scheduling algorithms that operate under observable information.
 Specifically, the proposed algorithm requires knowledge only of the current age increment of the status held by the AP and also whether an update opportunity is currently available, without relying on any prior knowledge of the operation duration or the entire sequences of status aging, update costs, and update opportunities.
 Let $R$ denote the ratio between the maximum and minimum update cost.
 Our main result establishes that, asymptotically in the large update cost regime, the proposed algorithm achieves a total cost at most $\frac{e^{1/R}}{e^{1/R}-1}=\mathcal{O}(R)$ (known as the \textit{competitive ratio}) times the minimum total cost attained by an optimal offline algorithm with complete knowledge of all uncertainties.
 This competitive ratio turns out to be optimal.
 Thus, we can observe that the optimal competitive ratio scales linearly with the range of update costs, while remaining independent of all other sources of uncertainty.

-The above guarantee holds in the worst case (also referred to as the \textit{adversarial environment}), across all possible uncertainty instances.
-However, such worst-case analysis can be overly pessimistic, since in practice future events often follow patterns that would be predicted using machine learning (ML).
+The above guarantee holds uniformly over all uncertainty instances, including the worst-case scenario.
+Such worst-case analysis can be overly pessimistic, since in practice future events often follow patterns that would be predicted using machine learning (ML).
 Motivated by this, Lykouris and Vassilvitskii \cite{lykouris2018competitive} proposed incorporating (potentially imperfect) ML advice into online algorithms, as an approach that goes beyond the worst-case analysis.
 A central challenge in this setting is that the reliability of the ML advice is generally unknown.
 Thus, the design goal is twofold: 1) when the ML advice is accurate, the algorithm should perform well; 2) when the advice is unreliable, the algorithm should still provide performance guarantees.
 However, it is impossible to achieve both properties simultaneously.
 For example, an algorithm that blindly trusts the ML advice performs excellently under accurate ML advice but can suffer arbitrarily poor performance when the ML advice is wrong.
 Hence, the objective is to optimally balance these two properties.